intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

 ## Conclusion

-You have now seen two end-to-end examples of serving an image recognition model for inference using TensorFlow Serving, and learned:
+You have now seen three end-to-end examples of serving an image recognition model for inference using TensorFlow Serving, and learned:
 1. How to create a SavedModel from a TensorFlow model graph
 2. How to choose good values for the performance-related runtime parameters exposed by the `docker run` command
 3. How to verify that the served model can correctly classify an image using a GRPC client